Jacob Jones (naval officer)

 Commodore Jacob Nicholas Jones (March 1768 – August 3, 1850) was an officer in the United States Navy during the Quasi-War with France, the First Barbary War, the Second Barbary War, and the War of 1812.

 Biography

-Jones' birthplace was on a farm about one mile northwest of the town of Smyrna, Delaware.
+Jones' birthplace was on a farm about one mile northwest of the town of Smyrna, Delaware Colony.
 His father was a farmer of exemplary moral and religious character and his mother was of a family greatly respected.
 She died when he was an infant.
 His father soon followed her to the grave and at four years of age he was an orphan.
 It is not clear how he became a doctor.
 Educated in medicine and practicing as a doctor, he was later appointed as Clerk of the Delaware Supreme Court.
 He was married to Anna Matilda Sykes, daughter of James Sykes the 15th Governor of Delaware; she died before he joined the United States Navy.